conmas/site/_posts/2016-07-08-apple-design-ios-10-accessibility.md

 title: "Apple’s new design style in iOS 10 is a statement on accessibility"
 author: Connor Mason
 date: 2016-07-08

-status: #republish
 ---

 ![](https://wp.punchkick.com/wp-content/uploads/2016/07/ios10accessibility2.png)

-# Apple’s new design style in iOS 10 is a statement on accessibility

 > This post was originally published on [punchkick.com](https://www.punchkick.com/blog/2016/07/08/apples-design-style-ios-10-accessibility).